 William Du Bois, the Negro leader and scholar, wrote that Lenin's books translated into the local languages would provide the embattled African peoples with clear-shining, guiding beacons on the way to a bright and historic future.

-They would erect one more impressive and effective monument to that great genius of mankind in a continent which today has a particular need of wise counsel, that of Vladimir Ilyich Lenin.
-In his writings, and above all in his "'Left-Wing' Communism-an Infantile Disorder," in the theses and decisions he drafted for Comintern Congresses and in the letters he addressed to Communist parties and workingclass leaders, Lenin defined the basic principles for the programmes, strategy and tactics of the worldwide communist movement.
+In his writings, and above all in his "Left-Wing" Communism-an Infantile Disorder, in the theses and resolutions he drafted for Comintern Congresses as well as in the letters he addressed to Communist parties and working-class leaders, Lenin outlined the basic principles for the programmes, strategy and tactics of the worldwide communist movement.

-Lenin described the substance of the present epoch which was ushered in by the October Revolution in Russia as one of mankind's transition from capitalism to socialism, as "the abolition of capitalism and its vestiges, and the establishment of the fundamentals of the communist order."
-He pointed out that the main contradiction of this epoch was that between socialism and capitalism, and that the struggle between these two systems determined "world political developments."
+Lenin described the essence of the present epoch which was ushered in by the October Revolution in Russia as one of mankind's transition from capitalism to socialism, as "the abolition of capitalism and its vestiges, and the establishment of the fundamentals of the communist order."
+He pointed out that the main contradiction of this epoch is that between socialism and capitalism, and that the struggle between these two systems determines "world political developments."
 He described the principal revolutionary forces of modern times and the prospects before the working people's worldwide movement for emancipation following the world's division into two systems.

-Lenin regarded the socialist system, represented then by the Soviet Republic, as the leading force in the struggle against imperialism.
-He pointed out that the Land of Soviets was inevitably grouping around itself, on the one hand, the socialist "movements of the advanced workers in all countries," and, on the other, "all the national-liberation movements in the colonies and among the oppressed nationalities."
-He foresaw the development of the proletarian dictatorship from national (existing in one country) into international (existing in a number of countries).
-In other words, he anticipated the emergence of a world socialist system that would be "capable of exercising a decisive influence upon world politics as a whole."
-He defined the principles underlying the relations between countries where a socialist revolution had been accomplished, pointing out that it would be essential for them to unite, cooperate and extend mutual assistance; he emphasized that the Communists and all working people must render "unselfish support" to each socialist republic "in its struggle against counter-revolutionary forces."
+Lenin regarded the socialist system, represented then by Soviet Russia, as the leading force in the struggle against imperialism.
+He emphasized that the Land of Soviets was inevitably grouping around itself, both the socialist "movements of the advanced workers in all countries," and "all the national-liberation movements in the colonies and among the oppressed nationalities."
+He defined the principles underlying the relations between countries where a socialist revolution had been accomplished, pointing out that it would be essential for them to unite, cooperate and extend mutual assistance; he insisted that the Communists and all working people should render "unselfish support" to each socialist republic "in its struggle against counter-revolutionary forces."

 Lenin attached paramount importance to the working-class struggle in the capitalist countries, and, above all, in imperialism's citadels.
-He sharply criticised those who underestimated the opportunities for revolutionary action by the proletariat of the leading capitalist countries.
+He sharply criticized those who underestimated the opportunities for revolutionary action by the proletariat of the leading capitalist countries.
 It would be stupid, he said, to exclude from the revolutionary forces the proletariat of Europe and the United States.

 Summing up the newly accumulated experience of the working-class movement, he further developed the thesis about the proletariat's allies, stressing the importance of work among the peasantry and the need to win the progressive intelligentsia over to communism and rally the broadest masses around the working class.
-Noting that unity in the working-class movement was one of the most decisive factors enabling the working class to discharge its historic mission, he proposed a united working-class front and defined the tactics for achieving joint working-class action.
+Noting that unity in the working-class movement was one of the decisive factors enabling the working class to discharge its historic mission, he proposed a united working-class front and defined the tactics for achieving joint working-class action.